Averaging lemmas and hypoellipticity: Introduction

 \section{Introduction}

-Let the operator $D_{z}^m:=(-\Delta_{z})^{m/2}$ be the derivative with respect to the variable $z$ of order $m\in\R$.
-We study the regularity properties for the solution $f=f(t,x,v)$, with $(t,x,v)\in\R\times\R^d\times\R^d$ and $d\in\N_+$, to the kinetic transport equation
+Let the operator $D_{z}^m:=(-\Delta_{z})^{m/2}$ be the derivative with respect to the variable $z$ of order $m\in\mathbb{R}$.
+We study the regularity properties for the solution $f=f(t,x,v)$, with $(t,x,v)\in\mathbb{R}\times\mathbb{R}^d\times\mathbb{R}^d$ and $d\in\mathbb{N}_+$, to the kinetic transport equation

-where the vector field $u=u(t,x):\R\times\R^d\rightarrow\R^d$, the scalar function $g=g(t,x,v)$, and the constants $\lambda,\alpha\in[0,1]$, $\beta\ge0$.
+where the vector field $u=u(t,x):\mathbb{R}\times\mathbb{R}^d\rightarrow\mathbb{R}^d$, the scalar function $g=g(t,x,v)$, and the constants $\lambda,\alpha\in[0,1]$, $\beta\ge0$.

 The equation usually models the behaviour of a system of particles or emerges from various kinetic formulations; see Section~\ref{apps} below.
-The solution $f(t,x,v)$ can be interpreted as a distribution at time $t$ occupying the position $x$ with a state described by the velocity variable $v$.
+The solution $f(t,x,v)$ can be interpreted as a distribution of particles at time $t$ that occupy the position $x$ and have a state described by the velocity variable $v$.
 The averaging lemmas for purely kinetic equations of the type \eqref{KE} without the macroscopic velocity field $u$, established in early works such as \cite{Ago,GPS,GLPS,Gerard,DPLM}, seek to understand the regularizing effect on the velocity average (or moment) of the solution $f$, that is,

 Combining this with additional regularity of solutions with respect to the velocity variable, hypoelliptic regularization for the solution itself was further explored in \cite{GG,Bouchut}.